 While many natural disasters are often a part of standard policies, you need to be aware that your home may not be covered in all cases.
 For homes in the UK, that largely means flooding, which can often have an additional excess applied or be excluded altogether.
 And that information is often missed in the small print.

-It is possible to obtain cover for homes and properties in flood-prone areas through insurance companies that work with FloodRe – but the advice is often needed in this respect.
+It is possible to obtain cover for homes and properties in flood-prone areas through insurance companies that work with FloodRe – but advice is often needed in this respect.

-In the event of a contents claim, insurance policies can vary in how they payout, so make sure you have the right cover to suit your needs.
+In the event of a content claim, insurance policies can vary in how they payout, so make sure you have the right cover to suit your needs.
 “New for old” is the most commonly used term by insurers.
 This means if an item is damaged or stolen you will get the equivalent brand new.

 The alternative is an indemnity, or wear and tear.
 In this scenario, if your 5-year-old TV were damaged by an escape of water (not a fault with the TV itself), the insurance would pay for an equivalent of the same age and wear.